David Siddons – fintech copywriter

 How to consistently earn attention and trust from buyers.

 The formats below cut through.
-Not because they’re flashy, but because they earn trust fast.
-They speak to fintech buyers with context while skipping the condescension.
-What’s more, they respect what’s at stake: budget, time, reputation – and the pressure to choose well in messy conditions.
+They earn trust fast, speak to fintech buyers with context while skipping the condescension, and respect what's at stake: budget, time, reputation, and the pressure to choose well in messy conditions.

 Here's what they are: